-Have you ever had that uncomfortable feeling where your lower back feels stiff, sore, and restricts your movement?
-Lower back pain is a common discomfort, often caused by our daily activities or, sometimes, by the lack of them.
-In this article we share with you simple and accessible movements to help you regain a feeling of comfort.
+Have you ever had that uncomfortable feeling where your lower back feels stiff, painful, and restricts your movement?
+Lower back pain is a common discomfort, often caused by our daily activities or, sometimes, by the lack thereof.
+In this article, we share simple and accessible movements to help you regain a sense of comfort.

 Causes of Lower Back Pain

-Spending hours hunched over a desk or slumped on a couch can lead to muscular back pain .
-These prolonged positions put excess pressure on the spine, overworking your lower back muscles.
-Over time, this poor posture can become a habit and lead to chronic pain.
-Regularly adjusting your positions and incorporating stretching into your daily routine can reduce this tension.
+Spending hours hunched over a desk or slumped on a couch can lead to muscular back pain.
+These prolonged positions put excessive pressure on the spine, overstraining your lower back muscles.
+Over time, this poor posture can become habitual and lead to chronic pain.
+Regularly adjusting your posture and incorporating stretching into your daily routine can reduce this tension.

 Strained or injured muscles and ligaments

-Muscle back pain can also occur after a sudden movement, a false move or a workout that is a little too intense.
-Muscles stretched beyond their capacity or overused ligaments can cause pain that limits your movements.
-The key is to gradually strengthen your back and abs while adopting a good sports practice.
+Muscle back pain can also occur after a sudden movement, a false move, or a workout that's a bit too intense.
+Muscles stretched beyond their capacity or overstretched ligaments can cause pain that limits your range of motion.
+The key is to gradually strengthen your back and abs while adopting a healthy exercise routine.

 Intervertebral disc problems

 Intervertebral discs play a crucial role in absorbing shock in the spine.
-However, when these discs become displaced or damaged, it can cause muscular back pain and a feeling of stiffness.
-While you should consult a professional for this type of problem, targeted stretches can help relieve the surrounding muscles.
+However, when these discs become displaced or damaged, it can cause back pain and stiffness.
+While this type of issue should be addressed by a professional, targeted stretches can help relieve the surrounding muscles.

 Stress and muscle tension

-Stress doesn't just affect your mind: it can affect your body.
-Many of us store tension in our backs, which can lead to muscular back pain .
+Stress isn't just in your mind: it can affect your body.
+Many of us store tension in our backs, which can lead to muscular back pain.
 Learning to manage stress, through meditation or relaxation, can go a long way toward reducing this pain.

 Sedentary lifestyle

-With a sedentary routine, your back muscles become stiff and lose flexibility, opening the door to muscular back pain .
-Sitting for too long can make the condition worse, limiting your mobility and causing long-term pain.
+With a sedentary lifestyle, your back muscles become stiff and lose flexibility, opening the door to back pain.
+Sitting for too long can worsen the condition, limit your mobility, and cause long-term pain.
 Adding active breaks and regular stretching can reverse these effects.

 Aging and wear of the joints

-As we age, our joints, including those in our lower back, undergo natural wear and tear.
-This deterioration can lead to pain, sometimes accompanied by muscular back pain .
-While accepting age-related changes, you can maintain good mobility by taking care of your muscles and joints through appropriate exercises.
+With age, joints, including those in the lower back, undergo natural wear and tear.
+This deterioration can lead to pain, sometimes accompanied by backache.
+While accepting age-related changes, you can maintain good mobility by taking care of your muscles and joints with the right exercises.

 10 Effective Moves to Relieve Lower Back Pain